 The Port has booked the acquisition of all assets at historical costs on its Statement of Net Position.
 GASB 34 requires the Port to capitalize and depreciate all of the assets owned or controlled by the Port, which is done on these financial statements.
-In 2012, the Port purchased and capitalized awnings at Marina Operations, two HVAC units at Harbor Square, a worktruck, and renovations to the Dry Storage launchers.
+In 2013, the Port purchased or constructed and capitalized a storage shed, tenant improvements, a roof, a server, and electrical upgrades.